KCaldeira/coin_bgc/README.md

 ## Processing Steps

-### Step 1: Pre-industrial Parameter Fitting 🔬 ANALYTICAL APPROACH IMPLEMENTED
+### Step 1: Pre-industrial Parameter Fitting ✅ COMPLETED
 Fit the parameters of a Solow-Swan growth model to the results of a pre-industrial climate model simulation, assuming that the system does not respond at all to climate change.

 **Parameters fitted:**